dhruv13J/numerosity/README.md

 	- The sequence should be preserved across subjects, which prevents the noise introduced by the adaptation to the task.

 2) Control for spread and counting: How does spread of the dots affect the estimate?
-	- Introduce a small set of same number of images to the set with different spread.
+	- Introduce a small set of same number of points to the set with different spread.
 Could be done towards the end of the experiment.

 3) Number of subjects: Variable.
 More the better!